lucky20511/EMV-Documents/transaction-process/overall-process.md

 == Offline PIN Verification ==

-\#Before offline PIN Verification is performed, a 'GET DATA' APDU is sent to the chip to retrieve the PIN Try Counter \(PTC\)
+\#Before offline PIN Verification is performed, a '**GET DATA**' APDU is sent to the chip to retrieve the PIN Try Counter \(PTC\)

 \#If **Plaintext PIN **-- the PIN is sent directly to the chip for verification

 \#If **Enciphered PIN**

--- Prior to offline enciphered PIN verification, 'GET CHALLENGE' APDU is used to obtain a random number from the chip
+-- Prior to offline enciphered PIN verification, '**GET CHALLENGE**' APDU is used to obtain a random number from the chip

 -- The chip needs to contain a RSA key-pair \\(this can be a dedicated PIN key, or the same key used for DDA/CDA\\)

 #### 6.Terminal Risk Management

-####
+\#This step Terminal Risk Management is only performed when indicated in the AIP \(get from step.2 get application data\)

+\#It is optional for online-only terminal such as ATM.

 #### 7.Terminal Action Analysis\(Terminal Decision\)